Gen X frequently asks the question, what the hell is wrong with the Millennials?

 Think about that for a moment or two.
 Almost everyone.

 Food wasn't as plentiful or anywhere near as cheap as it is now.
 Prior to 1961 if the meat was past it's sell by date and vegetables were wilted, you boiled them to death and seasoned the hell out of them.
 You then tried not to think about the taste and you roared at your kids if they didn't finish everything on their plate because what was on their plate was it.
 There was nothing else available, the cupboard was usually bare.
 Making kids eat gone off food was a matter of survival.
 It was also a matter of personal humiliation if you were their Dad.
 Backyard gardens were everywhere and they had nothing to do with eating healthy other than it was healthy to eat.
 A few backyard chickens were often an edge against non-survival.
-Weasels and chicken-hawks were a threat to your family's existence.
+This was a world where weasels and chicken-hawks were a threat to your family's existence.

 Those days were gone but not at all forgotten for Generation X, when we were kids.